dragonee/php-silverplate/README.md

 ## Quickstart Guide

-Use Composer to download all the necessary dependencies:
+Use Composer to download the stable version:

     $ curl -s https://getcomposer.org/installer | php
-    $ php composer.phar install
+    $ php composer.phar create-project dragonee/php-silverplate

 Make your changes in the `index.php` file.
 Add necessary style declarations to the `layout.php`.
 And access the main directory of PHP Silverplate